arthurzam/tattoo/README.md

         `tattoo.socket` is created (so it can communicate).
 3. Check that the `manager` logs all containers connecting to it.

+## Load manager on local machine

+If you want to run `manager` and `tester`s on local machine, you of course don't need SSH to connect to host.
+Setup locally similarly to above setup, and then symlink the `tattoo.socket` into `/tmp/tattoo/comm/[name]`.

+NOTE: connect & disconnect won't touch this symlink.

 ## Control from developer's own machine

 1. Connect to remote servers listed in `ssh_config` using `./controller.py -c`.